10 Perfect Coffee Table Books

+Check out my recent best coffee table books for the most up to date list.
 If you’ve been reading House of Hipsters, you know I love to style with a stack of books (usually topped with a small object or vase).
-As of late, I’ve been styling the house like a mad woman, and I’m running low on reading material.
+As of late, I’ve been styling the house like a madwoman, and I’m running low on reading material.
 Good heavens, what’s a girl to do?
 Ummmmmm, ya, go shop for books, duh!
 And that is exactly what I’ve been doing.
 I have a few interior design books I’ve been yearning for, but I also like to shake things up.
 I like topics that reflect the house’s personality (and the people that live there).

-ONE — Vivian Maier: Street Photographer: A local historian purchased a box of Maier’s negatives from a Chicago auction house.
-She was a professional nanny who from the 1950s until the 1990’s took over 100,000 photos world wide.
+- Vivian Maier: Street Photographer A local historian purchased a box of Maier’s negatives from a Chicago auction house.
+She was a professional nanny who from the 1950s until the 1990s took over 100,000 photos worldwide.
 Her work amazes me.
 And to think it was almost lost.
-Thank you John Maloof for finding these photos and sharing it with the world.
+Thank you John Maloof for finding these photos and sharing them with the world.

-TWO — HUE by Kelly Wearstler: Okay, let’s just start off by stating the obvious.
+- HUE by Kelly Wearstler Okay, let’s just start off by stating the obvious.
 This woman is a force to be reckoned with.
 A design goddess.
 Queen bee above all.
 If you are seeking inspiration, this lady is the one to watch.

-FOUR — Details: A Stylist’s Secrets to Creating Inspiring Interiors: I spied this puppy on the shelves of Emily Henderson during an episode of Secrets From A Stylist.
+- Details: A Stylist’s Secrets to Creating Inspiring Interiors I spied this puppy on the shelves of Emily Henderson during an episode of Secrets From A Stylist.
 I’ve been wanting it ever since.

-FIVE — California Surfing and Climbing in the Fifties: OK, I’ll confess.
+- California Surfing and Climbing in the Fifties OK, I’ll confess.
 I own this book already and I heart it so much.
 I’ve paged through it time and time again and it just doesn’t get old.
 It’s really exactly what it says it is.
-A picture book of people form the 50’s surfing and climbing.
+A picture book of people from the 50’s surfing and climbing.
 The clothes are classic.
 The hair is perfection.
 No one has a phone in their hand.
 It’s simple.

-SIX — Nate Berkus Things That Matter: He constantly reminds me to have things in my home that I love.
+6. Nate Berkus Things That Matter: He constantly reminds me to have things in my home that I love.
 Don’t care what other people think.
 If it makes you happy, if it makes you smile…it stays.
-For me, the most successful interiors are put together be people who surround themselves with things they love.
+For me, the most successful interiors are put together by people who surround themselves with things they love.
 They aren’t materialistic or created to gain status.
-They reflect the homeowners personality.
+They reflect the homeowner’s personality.

-NINE — The Nesting Place: It Doesn’t Have to Be Perfect to Be Beautiful…Well, I think that subhead really sums up this book.
-Words to love by when decorating and styling your home.
+9. The Nesting Place: It Doesn’t Have to Be Perfect to Be Beautiful…Well, I think that subhead really sums up this book.
+Words to live by when decorating and styling your home.
 This book has everything to do with embracing imperfection and the chaos of daily living.
 Decorating for real people at its best.
 It also happens to be written by one of my favorite bloggers Myquillyn Smith from TheNester.com.